 2. ROUGHLY CHOP the ice cream using a large knife, then mix it with the chopped strawberries and the shortbread pieces.
 Spoon half of the mixture into the loaf pan, patting down firmly so there are no air bubbles.

 3. DOT the caramel sauce on top of the ice cream, then cover with the remainder of the mixture, firmly smoothing over the surface.
-Fold over the overhanging plastic wrap and place the pan in the freezer for several hours or overnight, until the ice cream very firm.
+Fold over the overhanging plastic wrap and place the pan in the freezer for several hours or overnight, until the ice cream is very firm.

 4. TO SERVE: Gently lift out the ice cream using the plastic wrap as handles, and remove the plastic wrap.
 Allow to soften for 10–15 minutes as needed; then cut slices with a large knife.